 Frames are manufactured from hot rolled mild steel profiles with corner joints mitred, welded and dressed square and flat.
 Small panes can be formed with T glazing bars whose ends are tenon riveted and/or welded to the frame and cross joints are interlocked and welded with rigid joints.
 Composite windows can be assembled by connecting windows horizontally and/or vertically with mullions and/or transoms of hot rolled slim steel profiles.
 Box sections are available as tubes or as box mullions which can be either hot rolled or manufactured from sheet steel.
 Pressed metal cills are available in a choice of profiles.
 Trickle vents can be fitted in accordance with Part F of the Building Regulations.

 The EB16 range of windows is available with traditional single point locking and other security devices if required.

 EB16 windows can be fitted into timber subframes, or direct to brickwork, concrete or stone.
 Windows are installed using fixing lugs or stainless steel screws.

 EB16 windows can be supplied with various glazing options, from both inside or outside including:

-Combinations of fixed lights, top hung, side hung and bottom hung windows are available as well as single and double doors in both ‘open in’ and ‘open out’ configurations.
+Combinations of fixed lights, top hung, side hung and bottom hung windows are available.
+EB16 frames can be combined with our W20 range for single and double doors in both ‘open in’ and ‘open out’ configurations.

 In accordance with Glass & Glazing Federation best practice, Clement steel windows are generally factory glazed, however, our concealed fixings mean that fixed light windows need to be glazed on site after the frames have been installed.
 Glazing beads are made of aluminium.